 Maximilian Guenther joined BMW i Andretti Motorsport for the 2019/20 season.
 In his first campaign representing the famous blue and white roundel, the German driver quickly asserted himself by notching his first victory and becoming the youngest race winner in the series' history.
 With FIA World Championship glory on the line in 2020/21, Guenther will be looking to build on his podium-finishing performance last season.

-Fresh from a season in Formula 2 with BWT Arden, Guenther made his debut in the ABB FIA Formula E Championship with Dragon after serving as the team's reserve driver in the 2017/18 season.
-Ahead of the 2019/20 season, Geunther moved to BMW i Andretti Motorsport.
-Prior to joining the championship full-time, the German driver took part in the Formula E rookie test in Marrakesh in early 2018, sharing the no.6 seat with Antonio Fuoco at pre-season testing in Valencia ahead of the 2018/19 season.
+Fresh from a season in Formula 2 with BWT Arden, Guenther made his debut in Formula E with Dragon after serving as the team's reserve driver in the 2017/18 season.
+Prior to joining the championship full-time a year later with BMW i Andretti Motorsport, the German took part in the Formula E Rookie Test in Marrakesh, 2018.

 Born in Oberstdorf in 1997, Guenther began his racing career in karts at the age of 10.
 After three years, the German driver progressed to the world of open-wheel racing in 2011 in the Formula BMW Talent Cup.
 In 2013, Guenther competed in ADAC Formel Masters from ADAC Berlin-Brandenburg e.V., ending the season second.
-In 2015, Guenther made his debut in the European Formula 3 with Mucke Motorsport before joining Prema Powerteam in 2016 and 2017.
-In 2017, he finished a respectable fifth on the testing street circuit of the Macau Grand Prix before moving up to Formula 2 in 2018, joining BWT Arden.
+Guenther made his debut in the 2015 European Formula 3 campaign with Mucke Motorsport before joining Prema Powerteam in 2016 and 2017.
+In 2017, he finished a respectable fifth at the legendary Macau Grand Prix before moving up to Formula 2 in 2018, joining BWT Arden.